 As with many of my recipes, this waffle recipe can be modified to be made dairy free too.
 Simply substitute dairy free milk (such as coconut milk) instead of regular milk.
 Also, be sure to use a cooking oil instead of butter, such as avocado oil.
 And there you have it- dairy free waffles without sacrificing the flavor!

 You’ll want to keep this gluten free waffle recipe handy for a delicious gluten free breakfast, especially if your family is anything like ours.
-Naturally, we like to make gluten free pancakes or waffles at least once a week.
+Naturally, we like to make waffles at least once a week.
 And if you like to cook in batches to freeze food for later for quick breakfasts in the morning, you’ll love these even more!

 As I mentioned earlier, these easy gluten free waffles freeze incredibly well!
 Once they’ve cooled to room temperature, I freeze them on a sheet pan and then when they’re frozen, I transfer them to a freezer bag for storage.